qemu/qemu/docs/tools/qemu-img.rst

     issue ``lsattr filename`` to check if the NOCOW flag is set or not (Capital 'C' is NOCOW flag).

+  ``data_file``
+    Filename where all guest data will be stored.
+If this option is used, the qcow2 file will only contain the image's metadata.

+    Note: Data loss will occur if the given filename already exists when using this option with ``qemu-img create`` since ``qemu-img`` will create the data file anew, overwriting the file's original contents.
+To simply update the reference to point to the given pre-existing file, use ``qemu-img amend``.

+  ``data_file_raw``
+    If this option is set to ``on``, QEMU will always keep the external data file consistent as a standalone read-only raw image.

+    It does this by forwarding all write accesses to the qcow2 file through to the raw data file, including their offsets.
+Therefore, data that is visible on the qcow2 node (i.e., to the guest) at some offset is visible at the same offset in the raw data file.
+This results in a read-only raw image.
+Writes that bypass the qcow2 metadata may corrupt the qcow2 metadata because the out-of-band writes may result in the metadata falling out of sync with the raw image.

+    If this option is ``off``, QEMU will use the data file to store data in an arbitrary manner.
+The file’s content will not make sense without the accompanying qcow2 metadata.
+Where data is written will have no relation to its offset as seen by the guest, and some writes (specifically zero writes) may not be forwarded to the data file at all, but will only be handled by modifying qcow2 metadata.

+    This option can only be enabled if ``data_file`` is set.

 ``Other``

   QEMU also supports various other image file formats for